Against Laloux and the problem with Teal

 One of the most popular management books of the past few years is Reinventing Organizations by Frederic Laloux.
-Even though I believe this is an interesting and valuable book, it also suffers from some fundamental flaws that limit the value of the book as a guide for practitioners.
+Even though I believe this is an interesting and valuable book, it also suffers from some flaws that limit the value of the book as a guide for practitioners.
 Below I will highlight the strong and the weak sides of Laloux’s ideas.

 Great case studies

-Moreover, the topic of self management merits a book.
-Whereas a few years ago it might have been possible to argue that self management would only be relevant to a small niche of organizations, recent developments show that self management can be useful for diverse organizations, including large ones.
-Laloux is right to claim that self management is a viable alternative to hierarchy and his book clearly states his case.
+Moreover, the topic of self-management merits a book.
+Whereas a few years ago it might have been possible to argue that self-management would only be relevant to a small niche of organizations, recent developments show that self-management can be useful for diverse organizations, including large ones.
+Laloux is right to claim that self-management is a viable alternative to hierarchy and his book clearly states his case.

 This point is not just academic.
 When causes and effects are not analysed properly, implementation may result in failure.
-There are more conditions for new ways of organizing to be successful than having a teal mindset (in an earlier blog I identified 14 preconditions for self management to work, https://bit.ly/2JwLnkU).
+There are more conditions for new ways of organizing to be successful than having a teal mindset (in an earlier blog I identified 14 preconditions for self-management to work, https://bit.ly/2JwLnkU).
 Rather than using vague and abstract terms like ‘human consciousness’, a more factual analysis of today’s business environment explains why new organizational forms emerge.
 Such insights help to avoid overly simple implementation advice.

 Lack of critical thinking

 Laloux provides no information leaflet that clarifies when to use teal and when not to use teal.
 This creates the impression that in the end teal is the only way forward.
 That seems unlikely.
 Organization theory, with all its division and debate, has come up with one law that seems to hold: there is no one best way of organizing.
-This implies that with each prescription, must come a leaflet stating the side effects, when not to use it and what to avoid.
+This implies that with each prescription, should come a leaflet stating the side effects, when not to use it and what to avoid.
 There is no such critical thinking in Reinventing Organizations.